JackStouffer/jacks_standard_library/README.md

    * min, max, between
    * bitflag checks
    * Alias macros for different intrinsic names on different compilers
+   * including portable C fallbacks for missing intrinsics on MSVC
 * A buffer type called a fat pointer
    * used everywhere
    * standardizes that pointers should carry their length